Bythealex872/XDP-Introduction/README.md

 ## ebpf Maps

 Some of you might have already realised that we can not store any iformation between the execution of different programs.
-For example what happens if I want to count how many frames I have received or what if I want to communicate with a userspace process.
+For example what happens if I want to count how many frames I have received?  or What if I want to communicate with a userspace process?.

 The answer to this question are ebpf maps.
 They are a shared memory areas between the kernel space and the user space that allow ebpf programs to store persistent information.